AngleProtocol/merkl-docs/merkl-mechanisms/types-of-campaign.md

 #### For users

 * **Boost Your Concentrated Liquidity Pools Positions APRs:** Are you a user looking to boost your concentrated liquidity pools positions APRs?
 Access Merkl's website to start earning additional rewards on your concentrated liquidity pool positions.
-Connect your wallet, filter by "Provide Liquidity" on Actions to find the best opportunity, or click on this [link](https://app.merkl.xyz/?action=pool).
+Connect your wallet, filter by *Provide Liquidity* on Actions to find the best opportunity, or click on this [link](https://app.merkl.xyz/?action=pool).

-## 2. Lending and Borrowing Protocols Liquidity Incentivization Campaigns on Mopho, Silo or Radiant
+## 2. Lending and Borrowing Protocols Liquidity Incentivization Campaigns on Morpho, Silo or Radiant

 ### On Morpho